Interdepartmental

 IDP 153 Introduction to GIS (1 Credit)

-This one-credit interterm course introduces students to Geographic Information Systems (GIS) with spatial analysis techniques and spatial data visualization (map making).
-Students will gain fluency inmaneuvering spatial data through field data collection, querying/analyzing, and visualizing/communicating the results using GIS software.
-The class foregrounds (geo)data literacy and ethics, peer-critique on cartographic and visual storytelling design, and multidisciplinary approaches to spatial inquiry.
+This course introduces students to Geographic Information Systems (GIS) with spatial analysis techniques and spatial data visualization (map making).
+Students will gain fluency in maneuvering spatial data through field data collection, querying/analyzing, and visualizing/communicating the results using GIS software.
+The course foregrounds (geo)data literacy and ethics, peer-critique on cartographic and visual storytelling design, and multidisciplinary approaches to spatial inquiry.
 S/U only.
 Enrollment limited to 20.
 (E)

 Interterm, Variable